Terms of Service

-- A participant's place is confirmed when full payment has been received
+- A participant's place is confirmed via email when full payment has been received.

 - Refunds and ticket transfers are not available within 7 days of the program commencement date.

-- Refunds are not available for cancelled or missed classes.
+- Refunds and make-up classes are not available for cancelled or missed classes.

 - Once payment has been completed, students are committed to that program for the duration of the program term.

 - Part refunds will not be issued to participants for cancelled or missed segments of a program.